subsquid/docs/docs/evm-indexing/configuration/initialization.md

 **(Required)** Sets the blockchain data source.
 Squids can source data in three ways:

+- **(Recommended)** When the data source is a `MixedDataSource = {archive: string, chain: ChainRpc}`, the processor will obtain as much data as is currently available from an archive, then switch to ingesting from the RPC endpoint.
+This combines the good syncing performance of the archive-only approach with the low network latency of the RPC-powered approach.

-1. When the data source is an `ArchiveDataSource = {archive: string}`, the processor will obtain data _only_ from an [archive](/archives).
+- When the data source is an `ArchiveDataSource = {archive: string}`, the processor will obtain data _only_ from an [archive](/archives).
 This allows retrieving vast amounts of data rapidly and eliminates the need for a node RPC endpoint, but introduces a network latency typically in thousands of blocks.
 Public EVM archive endpoints are listed on the [supported networks](/evm-indexing/supported-networks) page and published to the [`@subsquid/archive-registry`](/archives/overview/#archive-registry) package, which exposes them with the `lookupArchive()` function.

   A processor with an `ArchiveDataSource` cannot use [contract state queries](/evm-indexing/query-state).
 If you want to operate your squid in this regime but require state queries, use a `MixedDataSource` with the [`useArchiveOnly()`](#use-archive-only) setter.

-2. When the data source is a `ChainDataSource = {chain: ChainRpc}`, the processor will obtain data _only_ from a node RPC endpoint.
+- When the data source is a `ChainDataSource = {chain: ChainRpc}`, the processor will obtain data _only_ from a node RPC endpoint.
 This mode of operation is slow, but requires no archive and has almost [no chain latency](/basics/unfinalized-blocks).
 It can be used with EVM networks not listed on the [supported networks](/evm-indexing/supported-networks) page and with [local development nodes](/tutorials/ethereum-local-development).

   The node RPC endpoint can be specified as a string URL or as an object:
   ```ts